bjorndaniel/cloudbattleships/README.md

 ## Battleships.Communication
 A project consisting off 7 Azure functions used to communicate with the clients and the Cosmos DB The functions are:
-    - Fire - Called by a client to fire a shot
 - InitGame - Called by a client to join a game
 - Messages - Used to send messages between the clients.
 - Negotiate - called by the clients to get the Azure SignalR connection informations (stored in an application setting AzureSignalRConnectionString)
 - PlayToEnd - Called by a client, will use the gamecontroller to play automatically until one client has won
 - UpdateGame - Triggered by a CosmosDB update, will broadcast the updated game to all clients

 Check local.settings.json for the required keys.
 It has default values to use a local Cosmos DB and the functions will run on localhost:7071

 ## Battleships.Model
 The gamelogic from [ExceptionNotFound](https://exceptionnotfound.net/modeling-battleship-in-csharp-introduction-and-strategies/)